-In this blog, I’m explaining the concept of reflection class
+In this blog, I’m explaining the concept of reflection class in C#.

 The role of reflection

 - View and traverse the information of the basic types (and their members) and the metadata inside assemblies.

 - Dynamically create type instances (and can dynamically invoke the methods, fields, properties in created instances).